The Need for Speed

-Road & Track Presents: The Need for Speed is a racing video game developed by EA Canada, originally known as Pioneer Productions, and published by Electronic Arts, released for the 3DO in 1994, and ported to MS-DOS in 1995.
-Another version of the game, The Need for Speed: Special Edition, was released in 1996 for the Microsoft Windows, PlayStation, and Sega Saturn platforms.
-The original 3DO version offers eight sports cars, including several exotic models and Japanese imports, and tasks the player with racing in three realistic point-to-point tracks either with or without a computer opponent.
-Subsequent ports of the game normally include an additional ninth car and have more tracks, including closed circuits.
-Checkpoints, traffic vehicles, and police pursuits commonly appear in the races.
+Road & Track Presents: The Need for Speed is a racing game developed by EA Canada, originally known as Pioneer Productions, and published by Electronic Arts in 1994 for 3DO.
+Versions with additional tracks were released for MS-DOS (1995), PlayStation (1996), and Saturn (1996).
+The 1996 Windows release is subtitled SE (Special Edition).

-The game was noted for its realism and audio and video commentaries.
+The Need for Speed allows driving eight licensed sports cars in three point-to-point tracks either with or without a computer controlled opponent.
+Checkpoints, traffic vehicles, and police pursuits appear in the races.
 Electronic Arts collaborated with automotive magazine Road & Track to match vehicle behaviour, including the mimicking of the sounds made by the vehicles' gear control levers.
-The game also contained precise vehicle data with spoken commentary, several "magazine-style" images of each car's interior and exterior and short video clips highlighting the vehicles set to music.
+The game contains precise vehicle data with spoken commentary, several "magazine-style" images of each car's interior and exterior and short video clips highlighting the vehicles set to music.

-The Need for Speed was a commercial success.
-Video game publications praised the incorporation of realism into the gameplay and graphics, as well as the inclusion of full motion videos.
-It is the first installment released in the Need for Speed series, which has influenced several racing games.
-It was also sold in Japan as Overdrivin' DX.
+The game was a commercial success.
+Video game publications praised the incorporation of realism into the gameplay and graphics, as well as the inclusion of full-motion videos.

+It is the first game in the Need for Speed franchise, a sequel Need for Speed II was released in 1997.